Empowered-Indian/empowered-indian/README.md

 Contributions are welcome.
 But please note that before raising a pull request, make sure to open an issue first.
 This way, we can streamline the discussions on the issue & proposed solutions and keep things organized.
 PRs without any issue will be closed without any consideration.

+Contributions are welcome.
+But please note that before raising a pull request, make sure to open an issue first.
+This way, we can streamline the discussions on the issue & proposed solutions and keep things organized.
+PRs without any issue will be closed without any consideration.

 ## Local setup

 In order to start, please read the following documentations: